 Bullet cameras are another one of the popular and common types of surveillance cameras.
 They get their name from the bullet-style body that combines the camera, lens, and housing.
 The bullet-style body means this camera has a small footprint.

 Because everything is contained in the body, there is no separate housing or lens.
 Plus, the sealed enclosure often also decreases the maintenance and need for servicing of the camera unit.
 They also usually include IR illuminators.
 This allows bullet cameras to emit infrared light, which makes them a great option for night vision or monitoring low-light environments.
+This also makes them one of the popular campus security solutions for colleges & universities.

 3. PTZ Cameras

 PTZ cameras are popular for their pan, tilt, and zoom functionality that allows them to survey a wide area and also zoom in on details.
 Through manual operation or automated video monitoring solutions, these cameras contain mechanical controls that allow the camera to expand its range and monitor more effectively.
+Provided security camera placement, installation, and capabilities are correct, these cameras can effectively monitor large areas.

 A PTZ camera can be controlled through a joystick or software.
 These cameras can also be programmed to automatically run patterns, turn to preset positions, and more.
-Depending on the camera and software, you can benefit from several intelligent video analytics capabilities, like auto-tracking movement, counting objects, and more.
+Depending on the camera and software, you can benefit from several intelligent video analytics capabilities, like auto-tracking movement, counting objects, geo-enabled analytics, and more.

 4. Day/Night Cameras

 A day/night camera is built to work in indoor and outdoor conditions and in low-light environments.
 They have IR illuminators and an IR filter that detects decreasing light levels and lifts for monitoring in low-light conditions.
+This type of versatility along with efficiency are qualities of good security systems that you should also look for in your security cameras.

 Because of this, they handle both day and night lighting situations and are a good option for monitoring the exterior areas around your facility.
 Implementing video surveillance and also monitoring the areas around your facility can help you improve commercial building security and the security of any type of facility.